 5.1 Approximate number of people expected to be actively involved in the development of this project: 10

 5.2.a.
-Scope of the complete standard: This standard defines new operating mode of the SUN FSK physical layer (PHY) for the extension of higher data rate in Japan.
+Scope of the complete standard: This standard defines updates to SUN FSK PHY to support higher data rate(s) extension in Japan.

 5.2.b.
-Scope of the project: This amendment defines a data rate extension of SUN FSK physical layer(PHY) to IEEE Std.
+Scope of the project: This amendment defines a data rate extension of SUN FSK PHY to IEEE Std.
 802.15.4-Current Revision.
 It adds higher data rates extensions for the SUN FSK modulation and channel parameters.
-This extension only focuses on Japanese frequency band to meet domestic regulation (ARIB STD-T108).
+This extension focuses on Japanese frequency band to meet regional regulation.

 5.3 Is the completion of this standard dependent upon the completion of another standard:No